Flesh & Blood (Into the Dark): Plot

 In a flashback sequence, the Tooms family - Henry, Rose and their teenage daughter Kimberly - are sitting down to Thanksgiving dinner, sharing their thoughts about what they have to be thankful for.
 Nearly a year later in the present, Rose Tooms has been murdered and her killer has not been found.
 Henry (Dermot Mulroney) spends much of his time renovating their house, which Kimberly (Diana Silvers) cannot leave due to a severe case of agoraphobia.
 Kimberly is taking medication, she spends her time on an online agoraphobia support group, and she meets regularly in her home with a therapist, Dr. Helen Saunders (Tembi Locke), who is becoming dissatisfied with the lack of progress.

 For her 17th birthday present, Kimberly receives from her father a necklace with a charm on it.
-When watching a television news report about a recently abducted teen girl, Kimberly notices that the charm on the gifted necklace looks identical to the one the missing girl is wearing.
-She goes online to research case of other missing young females, and notices they look similar to her dead mother.
+When watching a television news report about a recently abducted teenage girl, Kimberly notices that the charm on the gifted necklace looks identical to the one the missing girl is wearing.
+She goes online to research cases of other missing young females, and notices they look similar to her dead mother.
 Suspicious of her father, Kimberly searches his room and the attic, finding evidence that appears to incriminate him.
 She calls her aunt for help with the intent of leaving the home, but can't due to her agoraphobia.

 Tensions mount in the house.
 Kimberly confronts her dad, accusing him of killing the missing females and her mom.
 At one point, she feels threatened by her father and calls 911.
 However, her father convinces her that she needs him, and when two LAPD officers arrive, Kimberly recants her accusation.
 The officers leave the home, but before they do, one of them gives Kimberly her card.